 To achieve this, considerable research is required.
 Our commitment to this is absolute.
 Robert A. Cooke, Ph.D. has participated in and supervised numerous academic research projects validating the reliability of Human Synergistics International’s assessments.
 With more than 500 universities and teaching institutions using our materials, we know they work.

-See Research Articles
+See Research Articles.

 Our strength lies in providing valid and reliable assessments that reveal valuable information for confidently directing and designing improvement strategies.

-Having supported the development of millions of individuals and thousands of organizations, HSI is truly having a global impact.
+Having supported the development of millions of individuals and thousands of organisations, HSI is truly having a global impact.
 Join us in our mission of Changing the World - One Organisation at a Time™.